kc0ed/LexiSharp-Keyboard/README_EN.md

 ## 📄 License

-This project is licensed under the **MIT License**, see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Apache 2.0 License**, see the [LICENSE](LICENSE) file for details.

 ```
-MIT License - Free to use, modify, distribute
+Apache 2.0 License - Free to use, modify, distribute, must retain copyright notice
 ```

 ---